 When you apply for federal student aid, your answers to certain questions will determine whether you are considered dependent on your parents or independent.
 If you are considered dependent on your parents, you must report their income and assets as well as your own.
-If you think you have unusual circumstances that would make you independent, talk to your financial aid administrator.
+If you think you have unusual circumstances that would make you independent, talk to a financial aid counselor.

 What happens if I drop a class?

 If you drop a class prior to the census date, you may be responsible for repayment of the difference between the amount of money you received and the amount specified for the new enrollment status.
 If you drop a class, you must make sure you remain in compliance with our Satisfactory Academic Progress (SAP) policy.

 If you withdraw completely or drop below 1/2 time status, you may be responsible for repaying money received from financial assistance.

 Will the financial aid transfer from one school to another?

 No. Financial aid does not transfer automatically from school to school.
 Student planning to transfer to another school should contact the Financial Aid Office at both schools to find out what is required.